HB231 Alabama 2013 Session

 Summary

-This bill would provide civil immunity to an entity or individual that provides access to a safe place in times of severe weather to any person if the entity or individual was acting in good faith and the damage or injury was not caused by the willful or wanton negligence or misconduct of the entity or individual.
+- Provider immunity applies only if the provider acts in good faith and the damage or injury was not caused by the willful or wanton negligence or misconduct of the provider; immunity extends to persons using the safe place.

 Bill Actions